mxzinke/distribuerad/README.md

 > A tool to assign and manage tasks, distributed to multiple services.

-**This project is heavily under construction, no actual use yet possible.**

 It addresses the issue, when you want to spawn a new task in a distributed system, which should be executed next (or with delay).
 The same thing does every Pub/Sub System, the only thing which is different, is that the events can be delayed.